bghira/SimpleTuner/documentation/DEEPFLOYD.md

 > ⚠️ Note that the first value for `DiffusionPipeline.from_pretrained(...)` is set to `IF-I-M-v1.0`, but you must update this to use the base model path that you trained your LoRA on.

 > ⚠️ Note that not all of the recommendations from Hugging Face apply to SimpleTuner.
 For example, we can tune DeepFloyd stage I LoRA in just 22G of VRAM vs 28G for Diffusers' example dreambooth scripts thanks to efficient pre-caching and pure-bf16 optimiser states.
 8Bit AdamW isn't currently supported by SimpleTuner.

+## Fine-tuning the super-resolution stage II model

+Currently, stage II training has a bug in SimpleTuner resulting in a crash on the first step.

+This is being identified and resolved, but until then, only stage I can be tuned.